-2.4 Italy
+3.4 Italy

 The national initiative from Italy is called RESTART: 'RESearch and innovation on future Telecommunications systems and networks, to make Italy more smART'.
-The programme is planned to run from Jan 2023 to Dec 2025, with a funding of 118 M€, and comprising of a total of 25 partners.[3]
+The programme is planned to run from Jan 2023 to Dec 2025, with a funding of 118 M€, and comprising of a total of 25 partners[24].
+Key information about the programme are presented in Table 11.